Complaints Policy Introduction

-The purpose of this policy is to stipulate how we will identify, manage and respond to any complaints received.
+The purpose of the H2O Leisure Group complaints policy is to stipulate how we will identify, manage and respond to any complaints received.
 This will include our regulatory obligations as an FCA regulated firm, but also our commitment to our customers and our endeavour to always provide the best possible service.

 Complaint handling forms a key part of our staff training programme and we ensure that all customer facing staff have been trained in how to identify and manage complaints accordingly.